aminomancer/uc.css.js/README.md

 With another option, the script will add container colors to recently closed tab items.
 As with container tabs in general, this is meant to work in tandem with [Firefox Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers) but does not require the extension, since a slimmer version of it is built into Firefox.
 If you open a tab with the "Personal" container and then close it and open the recently closed tabs menu, the tab you closed will show up with a little blue stripe on its edge.
 This feature (and several others) can be configured from within the script file.

+This script also adds a new preference `userChrome.tabs.recentlyClosedTabs.middle-click-to-remove` which changes the behavior when you click a recently closed tab/window item in the history panel.
+Middle clicking a tab item or a window item will remove it from the list (just like one of the context menu items).
+Ctrl + clicking a tab item it will open it in a new tab (instead of restoring it in its former place), and Ctrl + Shift + clicking it will open it in a new _window_.

 </details>

 _This script used to be named `undoListInTabContextMenu.uc.js` so make sure you delete that one if you still have it.
 This version is a huge update._